makerbot/Miracle-Grue/Building.md

     Scons: scons requires Python, which may not be on your system. cppunit is only supported on

+	Can be built under eclipse with cygwin: install cygwin with python, cppunit, and mingw install scons on cywin python
+		when adding project to eclipse, select makefile project with existing code and under toolchain for indexer settings select "Cygwin GCC"

 ## OS X installation

 Install Qt libraries 4.6.4 for Mac (Cocoa) (http://qt.nokia.com/downloads)